 The Burdekin Association was in attendance at the first conference dedicated solely to youth homelessness in the past two decades.
-Our Patron, Brian Burdekin, AO, our CEO Justene Gordon with our EA Megan Davenport all attended.
+Our Patron, Professor Brian Burdekin, AO, our CEO Justene Gordon with our EA Megan Davenport all attended.

 Justene was one of nine panelists who, together reflected on why youth homelessness remains a significant challenge in Australia in 2019 and what needs to be done to end it.

 Our Patron Professor Brian Burdekin, AO, Keynote Speaker

 The highlight of the conference was the keynote address from our very own Patron, Professor Brian Burdekin AO, who is also the Patron of the National Youth Commission (Youth Development Australia - the event organisers) .

 The title of his keynote is ‘Youth Homelessness.
 It’s Been a Long Road’ and offers a summary of the key developments in youth homelessness today over the past 3 decades.

 Delegates also heard about the importance of an holistic approach, input from local government, the private sector, the media, what’s happening overseas and ultimately whose responsibility it is and where we go to from here.

 Professor Burdekin’s OP-ED article

 Australia’s ‘care and protection’ programs for children are in crisis.

 The report reveals that despite the 1989 and 2008 landmark studies on youth homelessness in Australia and a subsequent White Paper, “The Road Home: A National Approach to Reducing Homelessness” – a commitment by Government to halve youth homelessness by 2020, we haven’t made much progress and youth homelessness continues to rise.